guardtime/gttlvutil/README.md

 ### From Source Code

-If the latest version is needed, or the package is not available for the platform, check out source code from Github and build it using `gcc` or VS.
+If the latest version is needed, or the package is not available for the platform, check out source code from Github and build it using `gcc` or Microsoft Visual Studio.

 To build the `gttlvutil`, a cryptography provider has to be installed in the system.
 The following providers are supported:
 * OpenSSL (recommended)